Developer Resources

 The GitHub repository for the Queue-Fair Virtual Waiting Room Google Tag Manager Client-Side Adapter Tag.

-Any data you wish can be passed from your site to our servers and the Queue Pages your visitors see by using the data-queue-fair-extra
+Any data you wish can be passed from your site to our queuing system and the Queue Pages your visitors see by using the data-queue-fair-extra

 attribute that is available in the Client-Side JavaScript Tag and the Google Tag Manager implementation.
 Please contact support if you wish to enable Dynamic Queue Pages on your account.